maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

   - Rune Literal
   - String Literal
 - **Literals are considered *untyped* but have default type**
-  - Situations where the type is not explicitly declared but inferred from initial value
+  - Situations where the type is not explicitly declared but inferred from an initial value
   - In those cases, Go uses the *default type* for a literal
   - **If a type cannot be determined from an expression, the literal defaults to a default type**
     - E.g. Should `3` be used as a Float or an Integer?